How is child support determined? 5 minutes on child support.

 Put simply, child support is one of the more complicated areas of law that we practice in and the interplay between several different laws (made up of the two Child support Acts, the Family Law Act, the Administrative Appeals Tribunal Act and the corresponding Rules and Regulations) can at times be overwhelming.

-Be confident that if you are feeling unsure about the financial support of the kids then one of our divorce and family lawyers in Brisbane, Toowoomba, Ipswich and North Lakes will be able to assist, whether as a standalone issue or part of your family law property or parenting matter.
+Be confident that if you are feeling unsure about the financial support of the kids then one of our family lawyers in Toowoomba, Brisbane, Ipswich and North Lakes will be able to assist, whether as a standalone issue or part of your family law property or parenting matter.
 Contact our office now to find out how we can assist you.